History of the Labour Party (UK): Wartime coalition

 Bevin was also responsible for the passage of the Determination of Needs Act in 1941, which finally abolished the long-detested household means test.
 After the passage of the Determination of Needs Act, the Labour Movement continued to press for improvements, particularly for the extension of the principles of the new legislation to cover Public Assistance and other services as well (at that time, it only covered the Assistance Board).
 In 1943, this was achieved by further legislation, which also improved conditions relating to supplementary pensions.
 Throughout the war period, the Labour movement (both in and out of Parliament) pressed successfully for a number of changes liberalising the administration of the social services.

 The Catering Wages Act (1943), another initiative by Bevin, established a Catering Wages Commission to oversee wages and working conditions in restaurants and hotels.
 Inspectors were also appointed to ensure that employers complied with Bevin's insistence on the provision of canteens, welfare officers, and personnel officers in factories.
 Bevin also did much to improve conditions for those with disabilities, of which little had been done for before the outbreak of the war.
 In 1941, Bevin introduced an interim retraining scheme, which was followed by the interdepartmental Tomlinson Committee of the Rehabilitation and Resettlement of the Disabled.
 According to the historian Pat Thane, the Committee served as "a mouthpiece for Bevin's own aspirations," and its proposals for improving the lives of the disabled culminated in the Disabled Persons (Employment) Act 1944.

 Bevin and the other Labour ministers were also able to ensure that, compared with the First World War, there was greater equality of sacrifice within society.
 Profiteering was effectively controlled, while rent controls and food subsidies helped to keep down wartime inflation.
 Wartime wages were allowed to increase in line with, and earnings to surpass, the rate of price inflation, while the tax system became more progressive, with taxation becoming heavier on the very rich (this movement towards greater progressivity was maintained under the Attlee government, with the top rate of income tax reaching 98% in 1949).
 These policies led to a narrowing of wealth inequalities, with the real value of wage incomes increasing by some 18% between 1938 and 1947, while the real value of property income fell by 15% and salaries by some 21% over that same period.

+The influence of the Labour Party in the wartime coalition was commented on by one right-winger in 1945, who complained that "We've had a Labour government for five years ...
+Winston hardly touched the home front and that's why he's out."